nettybun/haptic/src/state/readme.md

 // TODO: Example of lazy execution where "expensive calculation" isn't run until necessary (when it's read by an effect wire)

+---

+## Nice principals about state

+- Reading a signal (pass-read) is always safe.
+There should be no reason to wish you could snake around the function call by reading the stored value directly.
+  This is because Haptic is explicit and there's no accidental subscriptions.

+- Wires can always be manually run by calling them and this won't cause other side-effects within the engine or trigger other chain reactions.
+It's safe to debug by calling.

+- Similarly, its expected that people will try interacting with wires and signals in the console.
+I try to make that debugging experience nice.

+- There's readable and consistent naming; no shorthand notations in code and function properties.
+They also all have nice JSDoc comments for your editor.

+- Computed-signals are lazy and will do their best to avoid redoing work.
+They don't even run when initialized.

+- Creating a computed-signal by writing an active/used wire into a signal provides a _reasonable_ experience but I don't recommend it.
+The wire will work as expected **until it is reset/unsubscribed by a subsequent write** to which replaces the wire.
+I've prioritized having consistent signal behaviour so writes _always_ write.
+I stop the wire so it doesn't keep running in the void and never get garbage collected.
+I don't want to throw or complain that the wire needs to be dealt with, so I default to resetting it.
+I understand this doesn't make everyone happy.
+If you plan to ever convert a computed-signal to a normal signal take care to re-run the wire if needed.

+## Concerns

+- Converting a computed-signal to a signal via write isn't very explicit.
+It could be an accident.
+Is that OK?
+Depends what camp you're in.
+The "save the wires" camp wants writes to not disturb the wire.
+The "signals are signals" camp wants to maintain consistent write behaviour.
+Haptic does the latter.